learn-co-curriculum/phase-1-arrays-objects-what-is-really-going-on/README.md

 ## Arrays are...
 Objects in JavaScript?

-If you recall from the previous lessons on functions, in JavaScript, functions are considered _first-class_, which means, like data values, they can be used as arguments in other functions and assigned to variables.
+If you recall from the previous lessons on functions, in JavaScript, functions are considered _first-class_.
+This means that, like data values, they can be used as arguments in other functions and assigned to variables.
 It also means you can store functions _in_ Arrays and Objects.
 For example:

 ```js
 const phrases = {